NorthStarUAS/aura-hardware-legacy/README.md

 # aura-cape

 This is a Beaglebone cape designed to interface an ardupilot mega (APM2) with a beaglebone linux computer.
+It has been designed out of 10+ years of active UAS flight control hardware, software, and flight test experience.
+There is a fair bit of thought, experience, different ideas tried, and lessons learned the hard way that have gone into the design choices and development of this system.

 Primary design goals:

 - Maximize use of existing mature and inexpensive hardware.
 - Minimize amount of custom electronic circuits, soldering, and cabling.
 - Easy assembly/fabrication from kit (mostly 0.1" header soldering.)
-- Minimize wiring rats nest by pushing as many connections as possible onto the cape.
+- Minimize external wiring rats nest by pushing as many connections as possible onto the cape.

 Features:

 - Physical lay out plugs into a beaglebone as a standard cape.
 - Mounting holes support a full size Ardupilot Mega 2 Atmega2560.
 - Stacking layout design.
+- Dual power regulation option for separate avionics and servo power buses.

 Power: